NicoLafakis/SmashUS/README.md

 npm run dev
 ```

-Then open your browser to `http://localhost:3000`
+Then open your browser to `http://localhost:3001` (or the port shown in your terminal)

 ## Tech Stack